williamsyy/LocalMAP/README.md

 We provide a sample [R notebook](./demo/pacmap_Rnotebook_example.Rmd) that demonstrates how PaCMAP can be called in R for visualization.
 We also provide a [Seurat Intergation](https://github.com/williamsyy/gdc-frontend-framework) that allows seamless integration with
 [Seurat](https://github.com/satijalab/seurat) Objects for single cell genomics.

-### <a name='UsingPaCMAPinRust'></a>Using PaCMAP in Rust

-A [Rust implementation](https://github.com/beamform/pacmap-rs.git) of PaCMAP has recently be released by @hadronzoo.
-This implementation is Python free, meaning that it does not depend on a Python runtime or Python environment.

 ## <a name='Benchmarks'></a>Benchmarks